How to Spread Your Ideas: Write a Manifesto

-We launched a website where people could share stories about their personal experiences with being “wrecked.”
-This morphed into articles and commentaries about faith, culture, and life-change.
+We launched the website where people could share stories about their personal experiences with being “wrecked.”
+This morphed into articles and commentaries about faith, culture, and life change.

 A manifesto is a great way to condense your message into a short, all-encompassing format.
 People can read it, print it, email it to their friends, or feed it to their dog.
 By reading it (if you’ve written it well), they get a fuller understanding of your core message, which you have may have been trying to communicate (through your blog, website, Twitter profile, etc.) for years.

 This is the reason why people write books instead of just publishing a series of magazine articles.
 Sometimes, you have more to say than can be contained in short, bite-sized pieces.
 A community can’t do this.

 When you have something powerful to say — revolutionary, even — you need a manifesto.